freedomofpress/securedrop-workstation/README.md

 ### Using this repo

-The `run` script handles all provisioning and configuration.
-It should be run as your unprivileged user in dom0:

-  $ ./run.sh
+First, some configuration.
+Edit `config.json` to include your values for the Journalist hidden service `.onion` hostname and PSK.
+Replace `sd-journalist.sec` with the GPG private key used to encrypt submissions.

 Getting this project to dom0 is a little tricky.
 Here's one way to do it-- assuming this code is checked out in your `work` VM at `/home/user/projects/qubes-sd`, run the following in `dom0`.

     qvm-run --pass-io work 'tar -c -C /home/user/projects qubes-sd' | tar xvf -

+Once the configuration is done and this directory is copied to dom0, the `run.sh` can be execute to handle all provisioning and configuration.
+It should be run as your unprivileged user:

+    $ ./run.sh